koajs/koala/docs/faq.md

 For example, if you use MongoDB, you might want to do something like: https://github.com/aheckmann/koa-mongodb-session/issues/5.

-## Will other SPDY and HTTP/2 features be supported?
+## Will other HTTP/2 features be supported?

 A lot of these features belong at the `http.createServer()` state of deploying your app, which Koala does not handle.